cowrie/cowrie/INSTALL.md

 $ systemctl restart logrotate.service
 ```

-And now we can start cowrie
+And start Cowrie:

 ```
 $ systemctl start cowrie.service
 ```

-### Step 9: Capture traffic
+### Step 9: Accept connections
 To capture now traffic we have two options:
-1. running cowrie on port 22 (recommended)
+1. running Cowrie on port 22 (recommended)
 2. redirecting traffic with iptables

 #### Running on port 22
-First you need to mofiy your sshd to listen on another port then 22.
+First you need to modify your sshd to listen on another port than 22.
 Modify `/etc/ssh/sshd_config` and set the `Port` variable to a port you
 like.
 Then modify `/etc/systemd/system/cowrie.socket` and set